The benefits of moderate drinking is from the alcohol itself.

 It’s true that wine drinkers tend to have better health habits than many others do.
-But that can’t explain away the clear medical fact that the moderate drinking of beer, wine or distilled spirits improves health and long life.
-Both beer and liquor tend to confer the same health benefits as red wine.
+But that can’t explain away the clear medical fact that the moderate drinking of beer, wine or spirits (liquor) improves health and long life.
+Both beer and spirits tend to confer the same health benefits as red wine.
 The benefit is found in the alcohol rather than in a specific beverage.

 - Improving blood.
 It does that by increasing HDL (“good”) cholesterol and decreasing LDL (“bad”) cholesterol.

 - Decreasing blood clotting.
 It reduces platelet clumping, reduces a blood clotter, and increases the process by which clots dissolve.

 - Other ways such as increasing coronary blood flow, reducing blood pressure, and reducing blood insulin level.

 The moderate alcohol drinking is more effective than most other lifestyle changes to lower the risk of heart and other diseases.
 To lower cholesterol by 30 points or blood pressure by 20 points, the average person would need to do all of these four things.

 - Lose much weight.